Floorp-Projects/Floorp/dom/docs/Fission.rst

 1. They're instantiated explicitly by calling ``getActor`` on a ``WindowGlobal``, and passing in the name of the Actor.
 2. A message is sent to them.
-3. A pre-defined ``nsIObserver`` observer notification fires
+3. A pre-defined ``nsIObserver`` observer notification fires with the subject of the notification corresponding to an inner or outer window.
-4. A pre-defined content Event fires
+4. A pre-defined content Event fires.

 Making the Actors lazy like this saves on processing time to get a frame ready to load web pages, as well as the overhead of loading the Actor into memory.